This Week at Glade Church

 Password: 202071

-Youth Group and Kids Church are on hiatus over the summer; however, volunteers are needed to help in the Nursery during Sunday service.
-Here is the link to sign up to serve our children:
+There are leader slots available for youth, kids, and nursery.
+Youth Group and Kids’ Church are on alternating weeks during worship service.
+Here is the link to sign up to help serve our children:

 Laundry Love has opportunities to volunteer.
 This is a great way to put “Words” into “Actions” of faith and love.
 We do this at the laundromat on North Main across from the Y-Thrift Shop.
 Click below to volunteer!